ibm-cloud-docs/vpc/backup_service_vpc_about.md

 With the fast restore feature, you can cache snapshots in a specified zone of your choosing.
 This way, volumes can be restored from snapshots nearly immediately and the new volumes operate with full IOPS instantly.
 The fast restore feature can achieve a [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular backup snapshot.
 When you opt for fast restore, your existing regional plan is adjusted, including billing.
 The fast restore feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
 Maintaining fast restore clones is considerably more costly than keeping regular snapshots.
 The fast restore feature is supported only for individual volume backups, not for consistency group backups.

 You can also restore data from a backup snapshot of a file share.
-You can either create a file share or perform a single-file restoration by accessing the backup snapshot directly through the mount target.
+You can either create a file share or restore a single file by accessing the backup snapshot directly through the mount target.
 A new share that is created from a backup is fully available for read and write operations immediately.

 As an enterprise account administrator, you can view and manage the backup policies and plans for the subaccounts for compliance reporting and billing from one place.
 For more information, see the [Scope of backup policy](#backup-service-about-scope) section.